erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

      Set-PsReadLineOption -EditMode Vi
      Set-PSReadLineOption -ViModeIndicator Script -ViModeChangeHandler $OnViModeChange
     ```
-   * This was collected from many github issues and posts.
-Powershell 5.1 for one reason or another refuses to change the cursor so the script to give
+   * This was collected from many GitHub issues and posts.
+PowerShell 5.1, for one reason or another, refuses to change the cursor, so the script to give
     feedback does not work.
-Just remove it and it will still work, just no feedback of the mode you're in.
+Just remove it, and it will still work, just no feedback of the mode you're in.
  * :white_check_mark: [xsh](https://xon.sh/) - Put this in your run control file `~/.xonshrc`:
    * ```
      $VI_MODE = True
      ```

 ## System-wide
-* :white_check_mark: [vim-anywhere](https://github.com/cknadler/vim-anywhere) - Spawn a vim buffer from any text input in the operating system.
+* :white_check_mark: [vim-anywhere](https://github.com/cknadler/vim-anywhere) - Spawn a Vim buffer from any text input in the operating system.
 * :white_check_mark: [Homerow](https://www.homerow.app/) - Add vim-like navigation to any macOS app.
 * :white_check_mark: [kindaVim](https://kindavim.app/) - Get Vim motions all over macOS, in text fields, text areas, and other UI elements.
 * :white_check_mark: [Scrolla](https://scrolla.app/) - Scroll in macOS using Vim motions.